fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-guide.md

 ### Attention to detail
 Make sure your essay is free of typos, sentence fragments, and simple sentences.
 This makes it harder to read and calls your authority and trustworthiness into question.
 If you can't be bothered to write clear sentences, maybe you didn't do very good research, either.

+### Clean typography
+Most of the typography is standardized, but many essays have too much bold or italics.
+Remove anything that doesn't need to be there and/or is distracting.
+Sometimes bolded statements could be moved into a pull quote.

+### Remove gratuitous links
+Reading an essay with lots of links to external websites is distracting and generally unhelpful.
+People know how to search for what they want to learn more about.

-### Be explicit
+## Be explicit
 Every person, place, thing, concept mentioned in the essay should be there for a reason, and that reason should be explicitly spelled out.
 Make sure all people get a very brief introduction (even in passing); you should assume that readers don't know anyone you're talking about.

----
-**Here's an example of expanding an important point that is way too compressed into something longer but much clearer.** Obviously you're not going to do this sort of thing for every sentence, but if you can do it for the most important points, future readers will get a lot more out of these guides---and come away with a very different perspective and appreciation of history!
+**Here's an example of expanding an important point that is way too compressed into something longer but much clearer.** Obviously you're not going to do this sort of thing for every sentence, but if you can do it for the most important points, readers will get a lot more out of the essays and come away with a very different perspective and appreciation of history!

 ### Before
-Augustine's _City of God_ made history of human affairs seem less relevant because we are all simply living out God's preordained plan.
+Augustine's _City of God_ made history of human affairs seem less important because we are all simply living out God's preordained plan.

 ### After
 [St. Augustine](https://en.wikipedia.org/wiki/Augustine_of_Hippo) (354--430), regarded as one of the most important Church fathers and early Christian theologians, suggested that the history of human affairs was less relevant than Biblical history because humans are simply living out God's preordained plan.
-This view emerges in part from his classic work [_City of God_](https://en.wikipedia.org/wiki/The_City_of_God), written to show that Christianity was not responsible for the fall of Rome, and which emphasize how we are merely passing through the temporal and corrupt Earthly City on our way (with proper behavior) to the eternal and perfect City of God.
+This view emerges in part from his classic work [_City of God_](https://en.wikipedia.org/wiki/The_City_of_God), written to show that Christianity was _not_ responsible for the fall of Rome, and that we are merely passing through the temporal and corrupt Earthly City on our way (with proper behavior) to the eternal and perfect City of God.

----

 ## Images
-We all agreed that images make the essays WAY more interesting.
-Let's aim for 3--5 images per essay.
+Even if somewhat gratuitous, images make the essays WAY more interesting.
+Aim for 3--5 images per essay.
 If your essay doesn't have any, find some relevant images that you can freely use (from sites like [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page)).
-If your essay has 1 or 2 already, think of some images you can use to supplement what's already there.
+When revising another essay with too few images, think how you might augment what's already there.
 Feel free to replace images that seem too far afield from the essay's topic.

 ### Image Captions
-For all images (new or existing), make sure they have USEFUL captions that explicitly connect the image to the topic of the.
-Good captions might be two or three sentences long and make an important point that is fleshed out in the essay.
+For all images (new or existing), make sure they have **informative** captions that explicitly connect the image to the topic of the.
+Good captions might be two or three (short) sentences long and make an important point that is fleshed out in the essay.
 Readers should be able to understand some of the most important points in your essay just by reading captions!
 And hopefully they will be intrigued enough to read the essay itself.

-### Sensible typography
-Most of the typography is standardized, but many essays have too much bold or italics.
-Remove anything that doesn't need to be there and/or is distracting.
-Sometimes bolded statements could be moved into a pull quote.

-## Remove gratuitous links
+## References
-Reading an essay with lots of links to external websites is distracting and generally unhelpful.
-People know how to search for what they want to learn more about.
+_Metahistory_ is meant to be a trusted academic resource.
+Historical summary or historiographical claims must include parenthetical citations to reputable sources with precise and unambiguous citations.
+Reputable sources means academic peer-reviewed publications.

+### Citations
+- Use the format of (Author-last-name, page-number).
+No p. or pg. or pp. or any other abbreviations; just put the page number.
+- Make sure the author name is spelled correctly!
+- EXAMPLE: His drive to list his sources was “not moved by ‘scientific’ motives but by his respect for the authority of the source and the awareness that… to distort a document would damage the truthfulness expected of a writer on sacred subjects” (Breisach, 96).

+### Bibliographies
+- Use standard Chicago style citations for your bibliography.
+See the bibliography entries at the [Chicago Manual of Style Online](https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-1.html).
+- The bibliography should include only those sources directly cited.
+If something is important, you will find a way to cite it.
+- DO NOT include URLs or DOIs, unless the original is only online and there is no print version.
+- EXAMPLE: Breisach, Ernst. _Historiography: Ancient, Medieval, & Modern._ University of Chicago Press, 2007.
+- The newest guidelines specify that place of publication (usually a city) is OPTIONAL, so let's leave them out.
+They aren't really important for modern books, which what we'll be using.